The Mueller report was just released. Read it here.

 Barr also said in his March letter that Mueller found evidence “on both sides of the question” of whether Trump obstructed justice during investigations into the matter and that Mueller noted specifically that the report did not exonerate Trump of obstruction.

 Barr said that due to Mueller’s failure to reach a conclusion on obstruction, Barr and Deputy Attorney General Rod Rosenstein considered the allegations and concluded that Trump did not commit “an obstruction of justice offense.”
-Trump and his defenders claimed that that Barr’s letter cleared Trump of wrongdoing.
+Trump and his defenders claimed that Barr’s letter cleared Trump of wrongdoing.
 “No Collusion, No Obstruction, Complete and Total EXONERATION,” Trump tweeted shortly after the letter’s release.
 The White House, its congressional allies, and pro-Trump pundits also launched a campaign to vilify political opponents who had exposed or criticized Trump’s ties to Russia.

 Even before the release of the redacted report, some members of Mueller’s team reportedly told associates that Barr had failed to accurately represent their findings.
 Some of Mueller’s investigators have said they found “alarming and significant” information on Trump’s efforts to obstruct investigations into his conduct, the Washington Post reported.
 Mueller team members were also reportedly irked by Barr’s refusal to release summaries they had prepared for different sections of the report.
 Barr instead offered his own public description that, critics said, seemed to be intended to minimize any negative findings in the report.